pixielabs/handbook/01-working-at-pixie-labs/01-security.md

 # Security

 ## General
-- Don’t be a n00b.
-Responsibility, not restriction.
+- Responsibility, not restriction.
 Generally, everyone should be trusted to be sensible.
 - Use a passphrase-based SSH key.
 - Use total volume encryption (e.g. FileVault).
 This is strongly enforced when